Composer#

 composer: remove#

-Removes installed package or more packages from the project.
-The command shows quick pick with multi-selection allowing to choose the packages to be removed:
+Removes one or more installed packages from the project.
+The command shows a quick pick with multi-selection, allowing you to choose the packages to remove:

 composer: create-project ...#

-Open an empty folder in VS Code, and create a new project from a composer package.
-The command shows quick-pick that searches online for available packages and invokes the create-project command for you:
+Open an empty folder in VS Code and create a new project from a Composer package.
+The command shows a quick pick that searches online for available packages and invokes the create-project command for you:

 composer: search ...#

-Search packages on packagist.org.
-Quickly browse through packages, read descriptions, open details on packagist.org or require the package right from the quick pick menu.
+Search for packages on packagist.org.
+Quickly browse packages, read descriptions, open details on packagist.org, or require a package right from the quick pick menu.

 composer: run-script ...#

-Quickly run your composer script from command palette:
+Quickly run your Composer script from the Command Palette:

 composer: check-platform-reqs#